tdavis6/dailySummaryEmail/README.md

 ## Setup

 Run this in Docker, using the provided `docker-compose.yml`.
-Use the `.env.example` as a guideline for the `.env` file, however all these options are not necessary to put in the `.env` file, they can be added later in the web UI.
+Use the `.env.example` as a guideline for the `.env` file, however, all these options are not necessary to put in the `.env` file, they can be added later in the web UI.
 The only necessary variables to set are the `ENCRYPTION_KEY` and `PASSWORD`.
 The set `PASSWORD` is used to log into the web UI.
+If you initially use env vars to fill out all the data, you may remove them after the first run as long as there is a config.json location configured (`./data` in `docker-compose.yml`).

 ## Environment Variables
 See .env.example for an example .env file.